King Zhaoxiang of Qin: Reign

-In his first year as ruler (306 BC), King Zhaoxiang accepted the counsel of the Right Chancellor, Gan Mao (甘茂), who advocated the return of the Wusui (武遂) region back to the state of Han.
-The plan was opposed by two other officials Xiang Shou (向壽) and Gongsun Shi (公孫奭), who both despised Gan Mao greatly and proceeded to badmouth him repeatedly.
+In his first year as ruler, King Zhaoxiang accepted the counsel of the Right Chancellor, Gan Mao (甘茂), who advocated for the return of the Wusui (武遂) region back to the state of Han.
+The plan was opposed by two other officials, Xiang Shou (向壽) and Gongsun Shi (公孫奭), who both despised Gan Mao greatly and proceeded to slander him repeatedly.
 This led Gan Mao to flee Qin in fear of his life and defect to the state of Qi.

-In 305 BC, two of King Zhaoxiang's older half-brothers, Prince Zhuang (公子壯) and Prince Yong (公子雍), who a year ago were both rival contenders for the throne, conspired to carry out a coup with Queen Huiwen (惠文后, the mother of the late King Wu) and Queen Wu (悼武王后, King Wu's childless wife, who was a princess from Wei) as well as a dozen other lords and court officials who were against King Zhaoxiang's ascension.
-The rebellion was quickly crushed by Wei Ran, who slaughtered all the conspirators except Queen Wu, who was exiled back to Wei.
-With the annihilation of the dissidents, King Zhaoxiang's hold to the throne was secured.
-In the same year, King Zhaoxiang had his coming-of-age ceremony, and began to personally attend state affairs.
+In 305 BC, two of King Zhaoxiang's older half-brothers, Prince Zhuang (公子壯) and Prince Yong (公子雍), conspired to carry out a coup with Queen Huiwen (惠文后, the mother of the late King Wu) and Queen Wu (悼武王后, King Wu's childless wife, a princess from Wei) as well as a dozen other lords and court officials who were against King Zhaoxiang's ascension.
+The rebellion was quickly crushed by Wei Ran, who slaughtered all of the conspirators except Queen Wu, who was exiled back to Wei.
+With the annihilation of the dissidents, King Zhaoxiang's hold on the throne was secured.
+In the same year, King Zhaoxiang had his coming-of-age ceremony, and began to personally attend to state affairs.

 War against Chu

-In 304 BC, King Zhaoxiang met with King Huai of Chu in Huangqi (黃棘) to negotiate an alliance, ceding Shangyong (上庸) as a gesture.
-In 303 BC, the states of Qi, Wei and Han broke off their previous alliance with Chu and invaded Chu, forcing Chu to send its crown prince Xiong Heng to Qin as a hostage in exchange for Qin assistance.
+In 304 BC, King Zhaoxiang met with King Huai of Chu in Huangqi (黃棘) to negotiate an alliance, ceding Shangyong (上庸) as a gesture of goodwill.
+In 303 BC, the states of Qi, Wei and Han broke their previous alliance with Chu and invaded Chu, forcing Chu to send its crown prince, Xiong Heng, to Qin as a hostage in exchange for Qin assistance.
 King Zhaoxiang sent troops to attack Wei and Han, capturing Puban (蒲阪), Yangchun (陽春) and Fengling (封陵) from Wei, and re-capturing Wusui from Han.
-In 302 BC, King Zhaoxiang met with King Xiang of Wei and Crown Prince Yin of Han (韓太子嬰) in Linjin (臨晉), and agreed to return the seized lands in exchange for the two states denouncing their previous anti-Qin alliance.
+In 302 BC, King Zhaoxiang met with King Xiang of Wei and Crown Prince Yin of Han (韓太子嬰) in Linjin (臨晉), and agreed to return the seized lands in exchange for the two states renouncing their previous anti-Qin alliance.
 At the same time, the Chu crown prince secretly fled from Qin back to Chu.

 In 301 BC, the four states of Qin, Han, Wei and Qi allied together to attack Chu, defeating the Chu army at Zhongqiu (重丘) and killing the Chu general Tang Mei (唐眜).
-In 300 BC, King Zhaoxiang sent his uncle Mi Rong to capture Xiangcheng (襄城), killing 30,000 enemy and the Chu general Jing Que (景缺) in the process.
+In 300 BC, King Zhaoxiang sent his uncle Mi Rong to capture Xiangcheng (襄城), killing 30,000 enemy soldiers and the Chu general Jing Que (景缺) in the process.